mortenmathiasen/piir/README.md

 ## Supported hardware

-The tool is developed in C to support compilation on any platform.
+The tool is developed in C to support deployment on any platform.

 The tool supports IR transmission by:
 * Raspberry PI using [GPIO](http://abyz.me.uk/rpi/pigpio/)